-Managing water in a sustainable and integrated way is an over-arching goal that covers the long term sustainability of the water supplies and the wastewater treatment and disposal systems.
+Managing water in a sustainable and integrated way is an overarching goal that covers the long term sustainability of the water supplies and the wastewater treatment and disposal systems.
 This also encompasses the integration of the waters and the renewal of aging infrastructure.
 The principle of kaitiakitanga requires Council to take a long term and balanced approach to water management with a focus on solutions and cultural and community outcomes, including recreation and mahinga kai.
 It also highlights the important connection between water quantity (managing abstraction and recharge) and water quality (treatment and discharge) and the natural flows in the surface waters.

-- Managing assets across all disciplines in an integrated manner to maximise attributes like place-making, collaborative benefits, eco-system service harmonies which may not be realised when assets are developed in isolation for a single discipline. - Managing stormwater collectively wherever practicable in order to maximise efficiency, cost effectiveness and ease of maintenance.
-Encouraging on-site stormwater management using water sensitive design where collective stormwater management is not feasible (such as areas where urban intensification and redevelopment of industrial and business land is prevalent).
+- Managing assets across all of the Council's activities (such as roading; water supply, wastewater and stormwater operations; parks; etc.) in an integrated manner to maximise attributes like place-making, collaborative benefits, ecosystem service harmonies which may not be realised when assets are developed in isolation for a single discipline. - Managing stormwater collectively wherever practicable in order to maximise efficiency, cost effectiveness and ease of maintenance.
+Encouraging on-site stormwater management using water sensitive design where collective stormwater management is not efficient or feasible (such as areas where urban intensification and redevelopment of industrial and business land is prevalent). - Managing wastewater systems to meet community needs including through reviewing and revising trade waste and biosolids management and developing long term solutions for Christchurch's future growth and for the disposal of treated wastewater from the Akaroa Harbour communities and other Banks Peninsula communities. - Managing water sources to meet reasonable demands by improving understanding of water sources and water use, implementing demand management projects and securing access to water supplies.